 If a wildfire does occur in or near your community, follow these evacuation and personal safety tips.

-- If your local government public safety leaders call for an evacuation, do so immediately.
+- If your local government public safety leaders call for an evacuation, do so immediately

-- Be prepared for an evacuation in advance by knowing your closest evacuation route.
-Refer to guidelines provided by your local government.
+- Be prepared for an evacuation in advance by knowing your closest evacuation route; refer to guidelines provided by your local government

-- Before evacuating, remove combustibles from your home and property.
-This includes fuels, firewood, yard waste, and grills, and turn off natural gas, propane, and other oil supplies.
+- Before evacuating, remove combustibles from your home and property; this includes fuels, firewood, yard waste, and grills, and turn off natural gas, propane, and other oil supplies

-- During an evacuation, wear protective footwear and clothing to protect yourself from hot ashes and flying sparks.
+- During an evacuation, wear protective footwear and clothing to protect yourself from hot ashes and flying sparks

-- Fill any large containers, such as garbage cans, tubs, pools, or hot tubs with water to discourage fire.
+- Fill any large containers, such as garbage cans, tubs, pools, or hot tubs with water to discourage fire

-- Keep emergency supplies on hand in your home, such as a first aid kit, a fire extinguisher, a 30-day supply of all medications, bottled water, and canned food.
+- Keep emergency supplies on hand in your home, such as a first aid kit, a fire extinguisher, a 30-day supply of all medications, bottled water, and canned food

-- Keep a list of local emergency resources in an easy-to-access location, such as your local fire department.
+- Keep a list of local emergency resources in an easy-to-access location, such as your local fire department

-- If you are near an oncoming blaze, do not attempt to outrun it.
-Look for a body of water to crouch in, such as a pond.
-If there is no nearby body of water, lie low to the ground in a depressed, cleared area with little vegetation.
-Cover your body with wet clothing, a wet blanket, or soil until the fire passes.
+- If you are near an oncoming blaze, do not attempt to outrun it; look for a body of water to crouch in, such as a pond; if there is no nearby body of water, lie low to the ground in a depressed, cleared area with little vegetation; cover your body with wet clothing, a wet blanket, or soil until the fire passes

-- Breathe in the air that is closest to the ground through a moist piece of fabric to minimize smoke inhalation and protect your lungs.
+- Breathe in the air that is closest to the ground through a moist piece of fabric to minimize smoke inhalation and protect your lungs

 Local Government Emergency Communication Best Practices

-Communicate early and often.
+Communicate early and often

-Maintain a calm tone in all communications.
+Maintain a calm tone in all communications

-Your citizens will feel more confident that their community is being protected and that their safety is being maintained if all your communications maintain a calm, confident, and informative tone.
-Make sure all news, updates, and information that you distribute has been verified and validated.
+Your residents will feel more confident that their community is being protected and that their safety is being maintained if all your communications maintain a calm, confident, and informative tone.
+Make sure all news, updates, and information that you distribute have been verified and validated.
 During an emergency event, when a variety of credible and informal sources are all sharing information rapidly, the distribution of inaccurate information may complicate safety efforts.

 Use all available channels to distribute safety information, news, and updates.

 By communicating prevention and safety information to citizens regularly, the threat of a man-made wildfire can be reduced.
-Click below for more information on how an emergency mass notification system with IPAWS can help you reach as many citizens as possible with emergency news and safety instructions.